 Due to the critical nature of the accelerator system, anyone making modifications or alterations assumes complete responsibility for system reliability, performance and compliance to FMVSS 124.

-Caution must be taken so that the accelerator pedal remains properly located.
-Guidelines for accelerator pedal locations are as follows:
+Caution must be exercised so that the accelerator cable is properly routed.
+Specifications are as follows: